We did it together bro: Ravindra to Patel as they discuss nerves | Sports-Games

 Later, in another video posted by New Zealand Cricket, Ravindra said the partnership with Patel was unforgettable. ''I think I was actually alright in the end, I knew my process, my training, and I backed myself to do it.
 You are kind of pretty focussed, taking in the crowd, you know, how loud they were...

-''It was quite nerve-wracking.
+''It was quite nerve-wrecking.
 I guess we (he and Patel) somehow managed our nerves together.
 It's a moment I will never forget,'' he added.

+''It's the kind of stuff you dream about as a kid.
+You watch test matches like that and that's where your heroes and your idols are made.''
+Ravindra said he would also cherish the praise he got from skipper Kane Williamson after coming back to the dressing room.

+''It was amazing and seeing those guys like Kane and Ross (Taylor) come up to me and talking about it was amazing, guys who I've idolised and seen playing cricket a long time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)